brenns10/brennan.io/_drafts/alien-computer-card.md

 could say I'm a fan too!).
 As a goodbye gift, I thought I'd create a really odd
 e-card: a bootable Linux flash drive with the same boot splash as computers from the movie, sound effects from the movie and game, and programs that look like the ones in the game.
-Everything turned out much better than I could have hoped, and so I thought I'd share the method and the result in a blog post!
+Everything turned out much better than I hoped, and so I thought I'd share the method and the result in a blog post!

 ## The foundation

 I'm an Arch Linux user, so when I think of creating a bootable Linux disk, the first thing that comes to mind is the [archiso][] tool.
 This is the set of scripts that creates the bootable Arch Linux "installer" ISO image, and it can be customized for a lot of other stuff.

-I started my project by copying all of the scripts and configuration files into my own repository, which I could customize to my heart's delight.
+I started my project by copying all of the scripts and configuration files into my own repository.

 ## Customized boot splash

 The first thing I wanted to do was have a similar boot up splash screen to the computers you see in the film *Alien*.
-At the [beginning of the movie][yt-boot], you can see a splash screen that contains `NOSTROMO`, the ship's name, and a serial number.
+At the [beginning of the movie][yt-boot], you can see a splash screen that contains `NOSTROMO` (the ship's name) and a serial number.
 Here's a capture of that particular moment:

 ![Nostromo boot screen capture][]